rviscomi/baseline-demos/postcss/README.md

 ## `:has`

 `:has` became Baseline newly available in December 2023, but by default `postcss-preset-env` does not compile it.
-To fall back to older CSS, the feature needs to be enabled manually in `postcss.config.js`:
+To fall back to older CSS when it doesn't meet your Baseline target, the [feature](https://github.com/csstools/postcss-plugins/blob/main/plugin-packs/postcss-preset-env/FEATURES.md) needs to be enabled manually in `postcss.config.js`:

 1. Open `postcss.config.js` and replace the contents with:
     ```js